simodev25/deepseek-rag-psql/README.md

 ## Usage

 1. Create a copy of `example.env` and rename it to `.env`
-2. Open `.env` and fill in your OpenAI API key.
-Leave the database settings as is
+2. Open `.env` and fill in your Leave the database settings as is
 3. Run the Docker container
 4. Install the required Python packages using `pip install -r requirements.txt`
 5. Execute `insert_vectors.py` to populate the database